zalando/postgres-operator/docs/reference/cluster_manifest.md

 ## Standby cluster

-On startup, an existing `standby` top-level key creates a standby Postgres cluster streaming from a remote location.
-Either from a S3 or GCS WAL archive or a remote primary.
-When both of them are set, `standby_host` takes precedence.
+On startup, an existing `standby` top-level key creates a standby Postgres cluster streaming from a remote location - either from a S3 or GCS WAL archive or a remote primary.
+Only one of options is allowed and required if the `standby` key is present.

 * **s3_wal_path**
   the url to S3 bucket containing the WAL archive of the remote primary.
-  Required when the `standby` section is present even when `standby_host` is set.

 * **gs_wal_path**
   the url to GS bucket containing the WAL archive of the remote primary.
-  Optional, but `s3_wal_path`  or `gs_wal_path` is required.

 * **standby_host**
   hostname or IP address of the primary to stream from.
-  When set, `s3_wal_path` is ignored.

 * **standby_port**
   TCP port on which the primary is listening for connections.
+Patroni will use `"5432"` if not set.

 ## Volume properties